BeanConcepts/glossary/c/co.md

 - manner and degree of interdependence between software modules [1, Sec.
 3.919]
 - strength of the relationships between modules [1, Sec.
 3.919)
 - measure of how closely connected two routines or modules are [1, Sec.
 3.919]
-- in software design, a measure of the interdependence among modules in a computer program [ISO/IEC TR 19759:2016 Software Engineering — Guide to the Software Engineering Body of Knowledge (SWEBOK) 2.1.4
+- in software design, a measure of the interdependence among modules in a computer program [1, Sec.
+3.919] [2, Sec.
+2.1.4]
 #### Contains
 - 6 types: pathological, [control](co.md#control-coupling), hybrid, data, [content](co.md#content-coupling), common-environment

 ## References
-[1] IEEE Systems and software engineering — Vocabulary.
-IEEE 24765:2017 (E)
+[1] "ISO/IEC/IEEE International Standard - Systems and software engineering--Vocabulary," in ISO/IEC/IEEE 24765:2017(E) , vol., no., pp.1-541, 28 Aug.
+2017, doi: 10.1109/IEEESTD.2017.8016712.
+[2] P. Bourque and R. E. Fairley, Guide to the Software Engineering Body of Knowledge.
+Los Alamitos, CA: IEEE Computer Society, 2014.